Eric Bolling suspended from Fox News

 Bolling frequently defends the president and ridicules opponents.
 He is the author of a book titled "The Swamp," which earned a supportive retweet from President Trump when it was released.

 Bolling's attorney told Ali that "Mr. Bolling recalls no such inappropriate communications, does not believe he sent any such communications, and will vigorously pursue his legal remedies for any false and defamatory accusations that are made."
-CNNMoney's attempt to reach Bolling and his attorney Michael Bowe for comment were not immediately successful.

 Bolling had already taped his Saturday morning show "Cashin' In" when the story came out.
 Fox decided late Friday to yank the taped show from its schedule.
 The network aired a newscast in its place.